getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/CsharpShellCodeLoader/README.md

 ### C# ShellCode Loader
 --------------------------------------
-I shamellesly took and assembled codes from Github to have a quick and dirty C# shellcode laoder (in 1 .CS file) that implements the following defense evasion techniques:
+I shamellesly took and assembled codes from Github to have a quick and dirty C# shellcode loader (in a single .CS file) that implements the following defense evasion techniques:
   - NTDLL unhooking (it loads a fresh new copy of the ntdll.dll via file mapping and imports functions from this ntdll.dll)
   - Shellcode encryption (XOR)
   - AMSI bypass
   - Basic sandbox detection/evasion techniques
-    - Exit if the the program is running on a computer that is not joined to a domain
+    - Exit if the program is running on a computer that is not joined to a domain
     - Exit if after sleeping for 15s, time did not really passed
     - Exit if a debugger is attached
     - Exit if making an uncommon API call fails (meaning the AV sandbox can't emulating it)